seed-rs/seed/README.md

 ### Events

 Event syntax may change in the future.
-Currently, events are a `Vec` of dom_types::Listener' objects, created using the following four functions exposed in the prelude: `simple_ev`, `input_ev`, `keyboard_ev`, and `raw_ev`.
-The first two are demonstrated in the example in the quickstart section.
+Currently, events are a `Vec` of `dom_types::Listener` objects, created using the following four functions exposed in the prelude: `simple_ev`, `input_ev`, `keyboard_ev`, and `raw_ev`.
+The first is demonstrated in the example in the quickstart section, and all are demonstrated in the todomvc example.

 `simple_ev` takes two arguments: an event trigger (eg "click", "contextmenu" etc), and an instance of your `Msg` enum. (eg Msg::Increment).
 The other three event-creation-funcs